Table of contents

 Overall, 9% of the U.S. population will experience an eating disorder in their lifetime.
 The lifetime prevalence of anorexia nervosa in the U.S. is estimated to be between 0.3-1%.
 Although, some studies have estimated it as high as 4%.

-Eating disorders are more common in women than in men, with some estimates suggesting that anorexia and bulimia occur ten times more often in females.
+These psychological and physical conditions are more common in women than in men, with some estimates suggesting that anorexia and bulimia occur ten times more often in females.

 In 2020, it was believed that 10,200 deaths each year are the direct result of an eating disorder.